fonttools/fontbakery/BRIEF.md

 Check operations validate fonts with read-only processes and only output diagnostic information, which in verbose mode includes confirmations.
 They do not modify the input font files in any way because they are intended to provide feedback to font designers and engineers to decide how to resolve them, such as making corrections to source files and rebuilding the fonts.

-Autofix operations create new font files, by appending `.fix` to the filename.
+Hotfix operations create new font files, by appending `.fix` to the filename.

 ## 2. Onboarding New and Updated Families